cardano-scaling/hydra/docs/docs/configuration.md

 ### Fuel v funds

 Transactions driving the head lifecycle (`Init`, `Abort`, `Close`, etc) must be submitted to layer 1 and hence incur costs.
-Any UTXO owned by the `--cardano-signing-key` provided to the `--hydra-node` can be used to pay fees or serve as collateral for these transactions.
+Any UTxO owned by the `--cardano-signing-key` provided to the `--hydra-node` can be used to pay fees or serve as collateral for these transactions.
 We refer to this as **fuel**.

 Consequently, sending some ada to the address of this 'internal wallet' is required.
 To get the address for the Cardano keys as generated above, one can use, for example, the `cardano-cli`: